-After 15 years of legal proceedings, in 2000 SCELP finally won the Sierra Club's appeal of the permit for this hazardous waste landfill, located on the shores of Lake Marion in Sumter County, and the landfill is now closed.
-The landfill filed suit in Federal Court, but so far we have defeated all efforts in that case.
-The landfill company is now in bankruptcy.
+After over 15 years of legal proceedings, in 2000 SCELP finally won the Sierra Club's appeal of the permit for the hazardous waste landfill located on the shores of Lake Marion in Sumter County, and the landfill has since been shut down.

 On September 25, 2000, the Safety-Kleen (formerly Laidlaw) landfill near Pinewood closed.
 The closure was the direct result of SCELP's victory, on behalf of Sierra Club and Energy Research Foundation, in January, 2000, in the South Carolina Court of Appeals.